 9. Report and Analysis

-Keeping track of your performance is one of the most underrated hacks to grow your business.
-Once you reach your business goal, try to analyze – what mistakes you have made, how you can create a better strategy, and what worked for and what did not, and write them down on a piece of paper.
+Keeping track of your performance is among the most underrated hacks to grow your business.
+Once you reach your business goal, try to analyze – what mistakes you have made, how you can create a better strategy, and what worked for and what did not, and write them down on paper.

-Now, you have a solid plan to grow your business in a better way.
+Now, you have a solid plan to grow your business better.

 How to Build Credibility as a Leading Online Boutique